 Action Exhibits are focused, as much as possible, on areas shown as having the greatest potential to reduce energy use and cost for families.
 Action Exhibits are the core of the Fair and the focus of the Cooler Communities Website and Student Exhibits.
 Action Exhibits are where action choices are made and captured in customized pledge forms.These forms are created in collaboration between teachers and town representatives and should reflect some the town’s carbon climate goals as well as the students’ interests.

-The goal at every Action Exhibit is to help every person who visits to understand and choose one or more carbon-saving actions.
+The purpose of every Action Exhibit is to help everyone who visits to understand and choose one or more actions.
 What’s in an Action Exhibit?

 - A few short and simple handouts that tell why and how to take action

 - Images, artwork or displays that please the eye and inspire action